 There are two ways to write off your auto expenses:

 The easiest way to write off your auto expenses is by tracking your business mileage and taking the mileage deduction at tax time.
 Every year the IRS sets a standard mileage rate.
-At the end of the year, you just multiply your annual business mileage by the rate and voila, you’ve got your mileage deduction.
+At the end of the year, you just multiply your annual business mileage by the rate, you’ve got your mileage deduction.

 The second way to write off your car is by writing off a percentage of your total vehicle expenses.
 Vehicle expenses include insurance, gas, repairs, oil changes, and car washes.
 The percentage you write off depends on how much you use your car for business travel vs. personal travel.